-Types and Categories of Applications
+Types and catergories of applications

-- 3.4 There are numerous different types of applications made under planning legislation to the Borough Council and the City Council as the Local Planning Authorities for the area.
+- There are numerous different types of applications made under planning legislation to the borough council and the city council as the Local Planning Authorities for the area.
 These are set out in detail in Appendix 2 to this Statement. - 3.5 Applications are made for various different types of development.
 These are detailed in Appendix 3 to this Statement.

-Community Involvement in Decision making
+Community involvement in decision making

-- 3.6 The Borough Council and the City Council wish to ensure that any person, groups or organisations affected by or with an interest in a planning application, have the opportunity to comment on that proposal. - 3.7 Planning officers will aim to work with the applicant, the community, elected members and other statutory consultees throughout the Development Management process.
+- The borough council and the city council wish to ensure that any person, groups or organisations 3.6 affected by or with an interest in a planning application, have the opportunity to comment on that proposal. - Planning officers will aim to work with the applicant, the community, elected members and other 3.7 statutory consultees throughout the Development Management process.
 Different methods of community involvement will be appropriate, depending on the scale and nature of the individual proposal.
-Standards for community involvement are set out within the Tables in Appendices 5, 6 and 7. - 3.8 There are however many types of applications made under planning legislation which do not require to be subject of any publicity.
-In the case of the Borough Council these applications are available for members of the public to view on its website but the Council takes no proactive steps to invite comment upon them.
-It is possible for users of the Council's website to set up a "saved search" for any applications on a property and to receive email alerts whenever any application made under planning legislation is made to the Council, regardless of whether or not the Borough Council is taking any proactive steps to publicise the application. - 3.9 Community involvement in planning applications is of great benefit to all affected, including the applicants themselves, and is encouraged from an early pre-application discussion stage through to the final decision.
+Standards for community involvement are set out within the Tables in Appendices 5, 6 and 7. - There are however many types of applications made under planning legislation which do not require to be subject of any publicity.
+In the case of both councils these applications are available for members of the public to view on its website but the council takes no proactive steps to invite comment upon them.
+It is possible for users of the council's website to set up a "saved search" for any applications on a property and to receive email alerts whenever any application made under planning legislation is made to the council, regardless of whether or not the borough council is taking any proactive steps to publicise the application. - 3.9 Community involvement in planning applications is of great benefit to all affected, including the applicants themselves, and is encouraged from an early pre-application discussion stage through to the final decision.
 Community involvement can allow the Development Management process to be carried out more efficiently by helping people who are most directly affected by the proposals to get involved at the outset and have a chance to influence the proposed development.
 This gives a 'sense of ownership' of new development, and is more likely to result in a development that is successful on the ground.

-Pre-Application Planning Advice
+Pre-Application planning advice

-- 3.10 The Borough Council and the City Council welcome and encourage applicants to seek pre-application advice for all types of planning application, prior to submitting an application.
-This pre-application advice stage is an important opportunity for officers of the Councils to provide an initial view on a proposal, to identify any elements which may need amending and to identify information which should be submitted to support the application. - 3.11 "Early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
-Good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community" NPPF para.
-188. - 3.12 For all planning applications, the Borough Council and the City Council can advise on what is required to support an application and how planning policies will be applied when considering the proposal.
-In some cases, both Councils will also negotiate Planning Obligations via S.106 agreements and undertakings.
-More significant applications will often require a series of preapplication meetings between the applicants (and/or their agents) and the Borough Council or the City Council.
+- 3.10 The borough council and the city council welcome and encourage applicants to seek pre-application advice for all types of planning application, prior to submitting an application.
+This pre-application advice stage is an important opportunity for officers of the councils to provide an initial view on a proposal, to identify any elements which may need amending and to identify information which should be submitted to support the application. - 3.11 "Early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
+Good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community" - NPPF para.
+188. - 3.12 For all planning applications, the borough council and the city council can advise on what is required to support an application and how planning policies will be applied when considering the proposal.
+In some cases, both councils will also negotiate Planning Obligations (see Glossary) via S.106 agreements and undertakings.
+More significant applications will often require a series of preapplication meetings between the applicants (and/or their agents) and the borough council or the city council.

-Community Involvement in preparing planning applications
+Community involvement in preparing planning applications